 20% of working-age Canadians report living with a disability

-Employment rate of people living without a disability: 80%.
+The employment rate of people living without a disability: 80%.
 With a disability 59%

 Most employers report that accommodation cost $0